-The VET Student Loans program is designed to give eligible students access to quality higher level VET qualifications, particularly those students who could not otherwise afford to pay upfront.
-VET Student Loans are a loan from the Commonwealth and the loan will remain a personal debt until it is repaid to the Commonwealth, and the loan may, until the debt is repaid, reduce a student’s take home (after-tax) wage or salary and may reduce the student’s borrowing capacity.
+The VET Student Loans program is designed to give eligible students access to quality higher level VET qualifications, particularly to those students who could not otherwise afford to pay upfront.
+VET Student Loans are a loan from the Commonwealth.
+The loan remains a personal debt until it is repaid to the Commonwealth, and the loan may, until the debt is repaid, reduce a student’s take home (after-tax) wage or salary, and may reduce the student’s borrowing capacity.
 A student may wish to seek independent financial advice before applying for a loan.

 For more information visit www.education.gov.au/vet-student-loans

 Eligible students will be entitled to loans up to a capped amount.

 Training Providers may charge above the loan cap for a course, and if so, students will be expected to pay for the difference upfront according to the Training Provider’s billing period, across a specified number of sequential fee periods (each fee period containing a census day).

 If you wish to access a loan to study a higher level VET course, you will need to select one of the below eligible courses offered by Quality Training & Hospitality College.